buildout/buildout/doc/getting-started.rst

   Variable substitution provides a way to access Buildout settings and share information between parts and avoid repetition.

+  See the :doc:`reference <reference>` to see what buildout settings are available.

 - We spread the program over multiple lines.
 A configuration value can be spread over multiple lines as long as the continuation lines begin with whitespace.